icthr/sedamicro/README.md

--Install SedaMicro Android app on a cellphone with access to the internet -Update the settings menu to point to this server --Alternatively, to have a larger coverage of users with different setups, we enabled direct access to uploader
+-Install SedaMicro Android app on a cellphone with access to the internet -Update the settings menu to point to this server --Alternatively, to have a larger coverage of users with different setups, we enabled direct access to uploader --Create one or more posts with shorthand code [seda-micro] in them.
+This will be replaced by the upload form.
+---You will need to distribute the URL of these pages.

 Step 5:
 -Users can use the app or a web browser to upload audio files (and image or videos if web server permits)